ibexmonj/consulting-services/index.md

 ### **What I Believe**
 📌 **Tools don’t solve problems.
 People do.**
-Most tech challenges stem from **process issues**, not just the tools themselves.
+Most tech challenges aren’t about tools at all—they’re about process.
+Tools only work when the people and workflows behind them do.

 📌 **I don’t believe in “experts in everything.”**
 I’ve worked across many domains, but if you expect someone who’s 100% up-to-date on everything—keep looking.